 The image below shows some of the features of Basic Shopify, Shopify, and Advanced Shopify.

-The price plans give you a varying percentage of discounts as well as credit rates and additional fees, as shown below.
+The pricing plans give you a varying percentage of discounts as well as credit rates and additional fees, as shown below.
 Albeit, you can’t have USPS priority mail cubic pricing with Basic Shopify.

 Let’s discuss these plans.